John Factor

 John Factor (October 8, 1892 – January 22, 1984), born Iakov Faktorowicz and widely known as Jake "The Barber" Factor, was a Prohibition-era gangster and con artist affiliated with the Chicago Outfit.

 Biography

 Factor was born Iakov Faktorowicz on October 8, 1892, in Łódź, Congress Poland, to Avrum (Abraham) Iakov Faktorowicz and his wife, Leah.
 His father was a rabbi, and he had one sibling, a sister, Dena.
+His family left Poland before the Bolshevik revolution and refused to register for citizenship in Stalin's USSR, thus forfeiting their Russian citizenship and leaving them stateless.
 Like his more-famous older half-brother, Max Factor, he had trained at an early age in haircare, which led to his mob nickname "Jake the Barber".
 The family emigrated to the United States in 1906.
 They joined his elder brother, Nathan, in St. Louis, Missouri.